Sujangauchan/Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

 This is a guided project from Datacamp to apply the skills learned in the courses "Introduction to Python" and "Intermediate Python".
 In this project I will conduct an exploratory data analysis on the Netflix dataset by manipulating the data to get insights from the data through visualization using Matplotlib.

-# Tasks performed in the project:
+# Tasks performed in the project

 1. Loading friend's data into a dictionary
 2. Creating a DataFrame from a dictionary